slash-lang/slash/sapi/cgi/README.md

     # bind to a TCP/IP socket:

-    # listens on localhost:1234 (this is the only supporter format on Windows)
+    # listens on localhost:1234 (this is the only supported format on Windows)
     sapi-cgi -b :1234

     # listens on a specific interface at port 1234: